Fox's Hannity revealed as mystery client of Trump's personal lawyer

 NEW YORK (Reuters) - U.S. President Donald Trump's personal lawyer was forced on Monday to reveal in a New York federal court that Fox News personality Sean Hannity, one of Trump's most ardent defenders, was also on his client list.

 Michael Cohen, Trump's fiercely loyal and pugnacious lawyer, disclosed Hannity's name through one of his own lawyers at the order of the judge.
-Stormy Daniels, an adult-film actress who claims to have had a sexual encounter with Trump, watched from the public gallery.
+Stormy Daniels, an adult-film actress who says she had a sexual encounter with Trump, watched from the public gallery.

 Hannity, 56, said on Monday that he had never paid for Cohen's services or been represented by him, but had sought confidential legal advice from him.
 The conservative host often uses his weeknight broadcast on Fox News to defend the president against what he sees as biased attacks by the media.
 Sometimes Trump praises Hannity in return.